Automated CAPA with RCA and 5 Why to Make Your Workplace Healthy and Safe

 Manual vs Automated CAPA for Safety Management

-5 Why, root cause analysis and CAPA are very intricate processes needing visibility and data.
+The 5 Why, root cause analysis, and CAPA are very intricate processes needing visibility and data.
 Even for the safety leaders to know which incidents are recurring and severe, they need data to prioritize risks to make the effort effective and meaningful.

 The traditional manual approach has several limitations: